-Field sobriety tests are designed to validate legal intoxication in drivers suspected of drunk driving, which in most cases are administered by a trained officer.
-They are a compilation of groups of three tests that assess balance, coordination, and the ability of the driver to divide his attention to more than one task while being tested.
+Field sobriety tests (FST) are designed to validate legal intoxication in drivers suspected of drunk driving, which in most cases are administered by a trained officer.
+They are a group of three tests that assess balance, coordination, and the ability of the driver to divide his attention to more than one task while being tested.
 If the driver fails any of these tests, they will be asked to take a breath or chemical test to confirm their blood-alcohol level.

 Administering a Field Sobriety Test